Jackson Memorial High School: Athletics

-The Jackson Memorial High School Jaguars compete in Division A South of the Shore Conference, an athletic conference comprised of public and private high schools in Monmouth and Ocean counties along the Jersey Shore.
+The Jackson Memorial High School Jaguars competed in Division A South of the Shore Conference, an athletic conference comprised of public and private high schools in Monmouth and Ocean counties along the Jersey Shore.
 The league operates under the jurisdiction of the New Jersey State Interscholastic Athletic Association (NJSIAA).
 With 1,186 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group IV for most athletic competition purposes, which included schools with an enrollment of 1,060 to 5,049 students in that grade range.
 The school was classified by the NJSIAA as Group IV South for football for 2024–2026, which included schools with 890 to 1,298 students.

-The school participates in a joint ice hockey team with Point Pleasant Borough High School in which Jackson Liberty High School is the host school / lead agency.
+The school participated in a joint ice hockey team with Point Pleasant Borough High School in which Jackson Liberty High School is the host school / lead agency.
 The co-op program operates under agreements scheduled to expire at the end of the 2023–24 school year.

-Jackson Memorial's key rivals are Southern Regional, Toms River South, Toms River North, Toms River East, Brick Memorial and Brick Township.
+Jackson Memorial's key rivals were Southern Regional, Toms River South, Toms River North, Toms River East, Brick Memorial and Brick Township.